qaisjp/comm2-report/chapters/99/60-conclusion.md

 # Overview

-I achieved some of the project goals by creating a secure web application that allows users to share, discover and download resources.
+We achieved some of the project goals by creating a secure web application that allows users to share, discover and download resources.

-Yes, more efficient, better infrastructure, more secure.
-Easier to develop.
+We made the web application more efficient, be built using better infrastructure, and take into account secure practices.
+It is also much easier for contributors to develop with.

 # Extensions